37-39 St John Street

 3) A house in the yard behind the property on the west side occupied by Richard Massey(?).

 No date for when the new property replaced the old ones is given and all that is said is “some time since”.
-Benjamin Stevenson (1720-87) was probably involved with The Three Crowns from mid to late 18th century and in 1784, as a brewer, he took on an apprentice.
-It is therefore thought likely that the new property dates from the late 18th century.
+Benjamin Stevenson (1720-87), as a master brewer, had taken on an apprentice in 1784 so it is therefore thought likely that the new property dates from the very late 18th century.

 Henry Pidcock passed away in 1833 leaving the house to his wife Sarah and, upon her remarrying or her death, to his five children, Thomas, John, Henry, Margaret Ann, and William.